kanongil/brok/README.md

         Available values:
         - `'generic'` - default compression mode.
 Default value.
         - `'text'` - optimize for UTF-8 formatted text input.
+  - `decompress` - if `true`, also register the encoding for decompressing incoming payloads.
+    Do not enable unless required (see security note).
+    Defaults to `false`.

 ### Compression options